• Skip to primary navigation

 If your schedule is crazy, then something has GOT to go.
 Delegate and clear part of your schedule.
 Give yourself space.
 Stress and anxiety levels can skyrocket when we feel like we are backed into a corner.

 Keep asking yourself, “What do I need right now?”
 Maybe it’s just a few minutes to breathe deeply.
 Maybe you need to vent to someone.
 Maybe you need a walk.
-Take what you need in 2023.
+Take what you need this year!

 Consider seeking out professional help if you are concerned about your mental health.